xvik/guice-validator/README.md

 Hibernate-validator provides annotation processor to perform additional checks in compile time: [see docs](http://docs.jboss.org/hibernate/validator/5.1/reference/en-US/html/validator-annotation-processor.html)

-Because of this feature `@ValidateOnExecution` annotation chosen for runtime validation: to allow using other annotations just for compile time checks.
+Because of this feature `@ValidateOnExecution` annotation chosen for runtime validation (explicit module): to allow using other annotations just for compile time checks.

 ### Supplement